Safe marking of storage zones

 Warehouses use different types of markings adapted to specific needs and technologies:

-- Identification labels: contain basic product information and can be adapted to the specific needs of the warehouse.
+1. Identification labels: These contain basic product information and can be customized to meet the specific needs of the warehouse.

-- RFID marking: Remote tracking of products, especially useful in large magazines and distribution centers.
+3. RFID Tagging: Remote product tracking, especially useful in large warehouses and distribution centers.

-- Visual systems: pictograms, signs, signaling tapes - extremely important for maintaining safety and order.
+4. Visual systems: Pictograms, signs, signal tapes – extremely important for maintaining safety and order.

-- Colorful markings: facilitate orientation in stock by segmenting the space.
+5. Color markings: They facilitate orientation in the warehouse by segmenting the space.

-- Information boards and LED displays: communicate important information in real time, from stock states to security procedures.
+6. LED Signage and Displays: Communicate important information in real time, from inventory levels to safety procedures.

 Adjusting the marking to the type of stored goods